Statistical inference for the probability of necessity for causal attribution: Introduction

-Although conceptually intriguing, the causal attribution measures have not been widely applied in practice.
-One of the reasons is the lack of reliable statistical inference methods. \citet{cai2005variance,kuroki2011statistical,cuellar2020non} and \citet{tian2024semiparametric} proposed point and variance estimation methods for the inference of $\PN$, which crucially rely on the point identification of $\PN$, i.e., $\PN$ is uniquely determined from the observed data distribution.
-However, the identification generally requires fairly stringent assumptions including the no confounder assumption and the monotonicity of potential outcomes in the treatment \citep{pearl1999probabilities, tian2000probabilities}.
-Although the no confounder assumption can be plausible in certain situations such as randomized experiments, the monotonicity assumption is not ensured in practice and fails to hold if, for example, heterogeneous treatment effects exist.
-Without the monotonicity assumption, $\PN$ is in general not point identified.
-In this case, one can at best achieve partial identification with lower and upper bounds. \citet{pearl1999probabilities} and \citet{tian2000probabilities} established bounds for $\PN$ when solely the treatment and outcome are available, and \citet{dawid2017probability} proposed narrower bounds by incorporating additional covariates in randomized experiments, which are more informative.
-Such bounds are expected to provide useful knowledge for testing relevant statistical hypotheses when $\PN$ is not point identified.
-However, there remains several gaps for applying the bounds to make statistical inference about $\PN$, and to the best of our knowledge, the construction of confidence intervals for $\PN$ in the absence of the monotonicity assumption is not established yet.
-There are several difficulties for making inference about $\PN$.
-In practice one has to determine the bounds that are as narrow as possible, i.e., the sharp bounds, estimate the bounds with data samples, and construct confidence intervals based on the bound estimators.
-However, the sharp bounds are complicated functionals of the observed data distribution in particular when covariates are considered, the estimation of the bounds and the uncertainty of estimation are not entirely clear in the literature; confidence intervals for $\PN$ differ from the confidence intervals for the bounds, as the latter is for the identified sets that encompass all possible values of $\PN$, which is in general very conservative for the inference of $\PN$.
+Although conceptually intriguing, causal attribution measures have not been widely applied in practice, largely due to the lack of reliable statistical inference methods.
+Existing approaches \citep{cai2005variance,kuroki2011statistical,cuellar2020non,tian2025semiparametric} typically rely on point identification of $\PN$, which requires the no unmeasured confounding assumption and the monotonicity of potential outcomes in the treatment \citep{pearl1999probabilities, tian2000probabilities}.
+While the no unmeasured confounding assumption is plausible in certain situations, monotonicity may fail even in randomized experiments, for example, when the treatment benefits most of the population but is less effective than the control in certain subgroups.
+Without the monotonicity assumption, $\PN$ is in general not point identified and one can at best obtain lower and upper bounds. \citet{pearl1999probabilities} and \citet{tian2000probabilities} established bounds for $\PN$ when solely the treatment and outcome are available, while \citet{dawid2017probability} proposed narrower bounds by incorporating additional covariates.
+However, inference for $\PN$ is challenging because the bounds are non-smooth functionals of the observed data distribution, and their estimation and uncertainty quantification are not entirely clear in the literature.
+Moreover, confidence intervals for $\PN$ itself differ from confidence intervals for bounds, as the latter are for the entire identified set that encompasses all possible values of $\PN$, which is in general overly conservative for $\PN$ itself.